SirDev97/TypeScript/README.md

 - Does not bundle the code into a single file

-- loads seperate files and makes multiple request
+- loads seperate files and makes multiple requests